March 2026

 01 / Performance

-The strategy returned +5.47% net in March across 26 active trading days.
-Every trading day closed positive.
-Returns were distributed throughout the month with a gradual acceleration as market conditions improved.
-Activity recovered substantially from February but remained below January's pace, consistent with the rebuilding phase of leveraged positioning across the venue set.
+Returns were distributed throughout the month with a gradual acceleration as conditions improved.
+Activity recovered substantially from February but remained below January's pace - consistent with the rebuilding phase of leveraged positioning across our venue set.

 All returns are reported net of commissions and funding costs.